Laser printing is an electrostatic digital printing process.

 As with digital photocopiers, laser printers employ a xerographic printing process.

+- although such prints should be called printouts.
 The introduction of computer techniques and digital printing to printers has meant that printing is also often understood as printing done on an industrial scale by means of adapted printing machines.

+This is a very convenient solution, because you can immediately overcome mistakes made by potential customers when placing an order.
 Often, they send a bad file in the wrong format, with the web printing this error is still captured by the script itself accepting the order.